 These agreements are governed by a national Contract Management Committee (CMC), and in BC a Local Government Contract Management Committee (LGCMC), to manage and administer the policing agreements.
-Collectively, these committees ensure information sharing processes to support communication and consultation on changes that may impact the cost, quality, governance, or services provided by the RCMP.
+Collectively, these committees ensure information sharing processes to support communication and consultation on changes that may impact RCMP policing cost, guality, governance, or services.

 The national CMC meets biannually and acts as a steering committee that brings collaboration, informed decision-making and planning to the management of the police services agreements (PSAs) across contract policing jurisdictions.
-BC representatives communicate decisions and share information with local governments through LGCMC.
+BC representatives, including a local government representative appointed by UBCM, communicate decisions and share information with local governments through the LGCMC.